CONFLICT OF INTEREST- An attorney may serve as a member of the Board of Trustees of a non-profit religious corporation and as Attorney for the Board.

 Accepting of the title "lawyer" carries with it a substantial obligation to render public service.
 Opportunity to play a leadership role in one's community, state, and nation regularly devolve upon the lawyer . . .
 Leadership roles in charity, civic, religious, and other non- profit organizations are very much in need of the ability and services most lawyers have to offer.
 Robertson, "The Lawyer as Hero," 53 Mississippi Law Journal 431 at 442 (September, 1983).

-The Committee further notes that Ethics Opinion E-60 of the Kentucky Bar Association, rendered in July 1972, states that when a lawyer's firm represents the Board of Trustees of a College, there is no prohibition per se against the lawyer's accepting an appointment as a Trustee of the College, through individual situations could conceivably arise creating a conflict of interest or impropriety.
+The Committee further notes that Ethics Opinion E-60 of the Kentucky Bar Association, rendered in July 1972, states that when a lawyer's firm represents the Board of Trustees of a College, there is no prohibition per se against the lawyer's accepting an appointment as a Trustee of the College, though individual situations could conceivably arise creating a conflict of interest or impropriety.
 The Kentucky Opinion stated in part:

 This question arose because a member of an auditing firm was in a similar fact situation and felt compelled to resign.
 There is no parallel between attorneys and CPA's in these situations in that the respective fields involve different duties and obligations with regard to clients.
 Lawyers have a responsibility demanding undivided loyalty and fidelity to their clients.
 CPA's have no such fiduciary obligation.
 Indeed, an auditor is frequently required by the very nature of his duties to be at "opposite poles" from his employer, and to view the employer's fiscal activities with a certain amount of aloofness, possibly even suspicion.
 Thus, since the respective natures of the service rendered can and must be distinguished, this distinction is the basis for finding no conflict of interest per se for an attorney's serving on a college board of trustees.